Integrable sigma models with complex and generalized complex structures: Integrable sigma model with generalized complex structure

 In the case where $M$ is a Lie group $\mathbf{L}$, using the veilbein formalism

 the algebraic structure (\ref{gj}) and

 the action (\ref{gcsm}) can be rewritten as

 Now, by applying the formalism from reference \cite{NM}, as discussed in section \ref{sec2}, one can examine the integrability conditions of this sigma model.
-In this model, the Christoffel and torsion are given by:
+For this model, the Christoffel and torsion are given by:

 We assume $\alpha_{\mu}$ and $\mu_{\mu}$ have the following forms: